The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 So, how do you convince your leadership team that it’s the right thing to put their employees in front of their logo?

-Given the continual evolution of social media, it’s no surprise that your c-level executives might need some guidance.
+Given the continual evolution of social media, it’s no surprise that you might need to do some work to explain to C-Suite why Employee Advocacy is important.

 According to Gallup, 74% of employees feel that they’re missing out on company information and news.
 Further research suggests that only 4 in 10 employees can confidently describe to others what their employer does.
 This scenario can quickly create disengaged employees and a lack of team spirit.

-Employee Advocacy naturally impacts employee engagement positively and will improve your ability to communicate internally in the following ways:
+Employee Advocacy naturally positively impacts employee engagement and improves your ability to communicate internally in the following ways:

 Reach the disconnected workforce:

-Often, one of the biggest issues when it comes to engagement scores is around manual or remote workers feeling isolated or identifying more with their local team than with the overall brand of the business.
-Advocacy gives these people the opportunity to get involved.
+Often, one of the biggest issues when it comes to employee engagement scores is around manual or remote workers feeling isolated, or identifying more with their local team than with the overall brand of the business.
+Advocacy gives these employees the opportunity to get involved.
 After all, who doesn’t have a smartphone or access to social media these days?

 Opportunity to measure interaction:

-Cascading messages has always been a challenge for internal communications teams.
+Cascading messages have always been a challenge for internal communications teams.
 Does the message reach people in an undiluted form?
 Do people understand?
-According to Google, this issue is huge, with a massive 80% of the global workforce (approx..
-3bn) performing work that doesn’t require a desk on a daily basis.
-With an employee advocacy app, you can find out what people are reading and share your news on an easy-to-reach platform.
+According to Google, this issue is huge, with a massive 80% of the global workforce (estimated to be over 3bn people) performing work that doesn’t require a desk every day.
+With an Employee Advocacy app, you can find out what people read and share your news on an easy-to-reach platform.

 Identify your social champions: